danlawinc/smartconnectsdk-ios-sample-app/README.md

 Add required Privacy permission property keys in app's info.plist(Refer 'Getting started with iOS' section of Danlaw SmartConnect Installation guide)

-# Get PID Data
+# Get PID Data (Basic Channel)

-Datalogger uses Basic channel to send data pids and custom data pids.
+Datalogger uses Basic channel to send data pids and custom pids.
 The request can be made as often as needed, and the data will be returned once for every request.<br /> Basic channel can be used to request data that does not require frequent update<br />
 **Note:**<br />
-- PIDs requested using Basic channel comes in a sequential order.
+- Basic channel executes each PIDs in sequential order.

 Data that can be requested using Basic channel:<br />
  1. Standard Pids (id: 0-255)<br />
  2. Danlaw's Custom PIDs (id: 256 and over)<br />
-Refer 'List of Formatted PIDs' section of Danlaw SmartConnect Installation guide for a complete list of the PID IDs and its respective return Objects:
+Refer 'List of Formatted PIDs' section of Danlaw SmartConnect Installation guide for a complete list of the PID IDs and its respective return Objects.

 Here is an example to request FuelLevel: